awsdocs/amazon-aurora-user-guide/doc_source/AuroraMySQL.Replication.CrossRegion.md

  For each source DB cluster, you can have up to five cross\-Region DB clusters that are read replicas\.

 **Note**
- As an alternative to cross\-Region read replicas, you can scale read operations with minimal lagtime by using an Aurora global database\.
+ As an alternative to cross\-Region read replicas, you can scale read operations with minimal lag time by using an Aurora global database\.
 An Aurora global database has a primary Aurora DB cluster in one AWS Region and up to five secondary read\-only DB clusters in different Regions\.
 Each secondary DB cluster can include up to 16 \(rather than 15\) Aurora Replicas\.
-Replication from the primary DB cluster to all secondaries is handled by the Aurora storage layer rather than by the database engine, so lagtime for replicating changes is minimal—typically, less than 1 second\.
+Replication from the primary DB cluster to all secondaries is handled by the Aurora storage layer rather than by the database engine, so ragtime for replicating changes is minimal—typically, less than 1 second\.
 Keeping the database engine out of the replication process means that the database engine is dedicated to processing workloads\.
 It also means that you don't need to configure or manage Aurora MySQL's binlog \(binary logging\) replication\.
 To learn more, see [Using Amazon Aurora global databases](aurora-global-database.md)\.

  When you create an Aurora MySQL DB cluster read replica in another AWS Region, you should be aware of the following:
 +  Both your source DB cluster and your cross\-Region read replica DB cluster can have up to 15 Aurora Replicas, along with the primary instance for the DB cluster\.
 By using this functionality, you can scale read operations for both your source AWS Region and your replication target AWS Region\.